mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 The style library used by default in v5 is [Emotion](https://emotion.sh/docs/introduction).

-If you are migrating from JSS to Emotion, and you're currently using JSS style overrides for your components—for example, those created by `makeStyles`—you will need to take care of the CSS injection order.
+If you were using JSS for the style overrides of Material UI components—for example, those created by `makeStyles`—you will need to take care of the CSS injection order.
+JSS `<style`>' elements need to be injected in the `<head>` after Emotion `<style>`' elements.

 To do so, you need to have the `StyledEngineProvider` with the `injectFirst` option at the top of your component tree, as shown here: